movetk/movetk/tutorials/cpp/01-getting-started.md

 # Getting Started

+...
+## Notes on the tutorial examples
+For reading convenience, the examples are provided without a function wrapping the code.
+The required includes are always at the top of the provided snippets, but should be included outside any used function.

+## Selecting a backend and Kernel

 MoveTk is designed to be agnostic of the underlying implementation of the geometry.
 For this, an adapter layer is introduced that defines the interface that we require for the geometry.
 The geometric objects that MoveTK uses are defined in a ``GeometryKernel``, a collection of type definitions of all the geometric objects.
 This is similar to the CGAL Kernels (see [link](https://doc.cgal.org/latest/Manual/devman_kernels.html)).
 MoveTK then makes heavy use of C++ templates, using the geometric object types defined in the ``GeometryKernel`` parameter such that different backends can be chosen.

 Out-of-the-box, MoveTK has two backends: one based on ``Boost`` and one on ``CGAL``.
 When starting an application, the first thing we want to do is define our ``GeometryKernel``.